 Email marketing automation is the act of using software to automate and simplify your email sends, decreasing the time and effort needed to execute successful performances.
 From drip campaigns to welcome campaigns to customer experience surveys and more, email marketing automation utilizes innovation to help target specific customers with smartly scheduled sends.

-Marketing automation can be used throughout the customer journey, from building awareness to cultivating a dedicated user base.
+Marketing and sales automation can be used throughout the customer journey, from building awareness to cultivating a dedicated user base.
 It is especially powerful in the conversion stage, helping you boost revenue.

 Here are three ways marketing automation can help increase sales: